gilesknap/mciwb/docs/tutorials/01-setup.rst

     software installed may need a little bit of knowledge of the basics of your operating system.

-    For Tutorial 01, I recommend that novices get a little help from someone with computer experience.
+    For this Setup Tutorial, I recommend that novices get a little help from someone with computer experience.
 This setup tutorial need only be done once (per computer) and the remaining tutorials should not require prior knowledge.